LiF-x/lifxmod.com/Docs/core_reverse_engineering_reference.md

 ## Document Purpose

-This document describes the most probable runtime behavior of the game core based on recovered code structure, recovered function names, and observed runtime logs.
+This document describes **externally observable runtime behavior** of the game core based on:

+- recovered callable function names
+- runtime logs
+- exposed scripting behavior
+- practical modding experiments
+- known Torque3D runtime patterns

+It is intended as a **reverse-engineering reference**, not as authoritative source-level documentation of the original closed-core implementation.

-It is intended to help with:
+The goal is to help reconstruct a usable mental model of the system for:

-- understanding the player lifecycle
-- understanding online versus offline/NPC character flow
-- understanding how character state is loaded
-- understanding how inventory and equipment depend on character state
+- debugging
+- maintenance
-- understanding what can fail during spawn, respawn, and modding
+- modding
-- rebuilding mental models for future maintenance and extension work
+- future documentation work

-This document is intentionally written as clean technical documentation.
+This document is not a raw decompilation dump.

-It is not a raw decompilation dump.
+It is also not a claim of exact original internal architecture.

-It is a reconstruction of the likely design and execution model of the core.
+It is a structured interpretation of observed runtime behavior.

 ---

-## Confidence Model
+## Evidence Model

-This document is based on recovered code and logs, but should still be treated as a **probable runtime model**, not as a perfect statement of the original source.

-The strongest confidence areas are:
+### Confirmed

+Behavior directly observed in:

-- manager responsibilities
+- runtime logs
-- load order dependencies
-- connection versus character identity separation
-- spawn lifecycle stages
-- major failure cases and their meaning

-The weakest confidence areas are:

-- unnamed helper functions
-- internal utility methods recovered as generic `FUN_...`
+- recovered callable functions
-- hidden side effects of deeply nested runtime calls
-- exact data layouts for all supporting classes

-Even with those limitations, the recovered structure is strong enough to produce a very usable technical map of the system.
+- exposed script/runtime interfaces
+- practical experiments

+### Inferred

+Behavior strongly suggested by repeated observations and known Torque3D patterns, but not directly visible in original source code.

+### Unknown

+Internal implementation details, ownership boundaries, hidden manager relationships, and side effects that are not directly observable.

 ---

-# 1. Core Runtime Philosophy

-The core appears to be **character-state driven**, not purely connection-driven.

-The most likely dependency chain is:

-**playerId → CharacterInfo → CharacterParameters → Inventory/Equipment → Runtime Player Object → World → Online Systems**

-This means:

-- a live network connection alone is not enough to produce a valid player
-- a runtime Player object alone is not enough to produce a valid player
-- the central dependency is most likely **CharacterInfo**
-- inventory and equipment appear to depend on valid character state
-- connection-dependent systems appear to sit later in the lifecycle

-This design also explains how a character-like entity may exist without a live player connection, which is highly relevant for NPCs or server-side characters.
+## Scope Limitation

+This document does **not** claim full knowledge of:

+- original class ownership boundaries
+- hidden manager internals
+- exact internal data layouts
+- whether a recovered function is a primary implementation, helper, wrapper, or facade
+- all side effects triggered by deeply nested runtime calls

+Where such details are not directly visible, they are described as inferred or unknown.

 ---

+# 1. Core Runtime Model

+## Confirmed

+Observed runtime behavior shows that:

+- a live connection alone is not enough to guarantee a valid fully playable character
+- a runtime `Player` object alone is not enough to guarantee a valid fully playable character
+- some character-backed runtime state must exist before full activation succeeds
+- later runtime systems may still execute even after early character-state failure

+## Inferred

+A useful practical model of the core is:

+**identity → character-backed runtime state → player world object → online/connection-facing systems**

+This suggests the runtime does **not** behave as a purely connection-driven system.

+## Unknown

+It is not fully proven how much of this model is implemented through direct ownership versus lookup/coordination between hidden subsystems.

+---

-# 2. Main Systems and Their Most Probable Responsibilities
+# 2. Main Systems and Their Probable Roles

 ## 2.1 ConnectedPlayersManager

-### Purpose

-This system appears to manage the online registry of active players.

-### Most probable responsibilities
+### Confirmed

-- track which players are known as connected/active
-- map player identity to online runtime state
-- notify other players about player visibility events
-- broadcast connect/disconnect style updates
-- support GM-related online management actions

-### Recovered callable functions
+Recovered callable functions include:

 `ConnectedPlayersManager::_notifyAll_sendInfo`
 `ConnectedPlayersManager::_notifyAll_disconnect`